How much does a logo and/or a website cost?

 It's imperative to note that just because you can't see SEO, that's how the world wide web see your website.
 SEO done correctly, you will see the results.

 TIP: Never say "everyone" is my target customer.
 Even giant companies dig deep and pay dearly to find out who they should target with their website and keywords.
-TIP 2: Always include important keywords in your copy/content to help the search engines find you, but don't overdo it, Google doesn't like that!
+TIP 2: Always include important keywords in your copy/content to help the search engines find you.

 what additional costs can i expect?